supron54321/com.tinyutils.msgpack/readme.md

 Repository contains small and fast message pack serialization library, for Unity DOTS runtime.

-This library has only low level writers and readers.
+This library provides only low level writers and readers.
 If you are interested in high level code generation, check [JsInterop](https://github.com/supron54321/com.tinyutils.jsinterop/) repository.

 # Usage